swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 There's a common theme in the two problems presented above---duplicate code.
-In problem 1, we're rewriting code every time we want to perform an analysis.
-In problem 2, we're rewriting code for several analyses that differ only slightly from each other.
+In problem 1, we're rewriting code every time we want to perform the same analysis several times.
+In problem 2, we're rewriting code every time we want to perform several similar analyses.
 To avoid writing all this duplicate code, we have to teach MATLAB to

 * Remember our commands